TACC/Lmod/docs/source/050_lua_modulefiles.rst

 unset during unloading.

 **prepend_path** ("PATH","*/path/to/pkg/bin*"):
-   prepend to a path variable the value.
+   prepend to a path-like variable the value.

+**prepend_path** ("PATH","*/path/to/pkg/bin*", "*sep*" ):
+   prepend to a path-like variable the value.
+It is possible to add a third argument to be the separator.
+By default is is "*:*", the separator can be any single character for example " " or  ";"

 **append_path** ("PATH","*/path/to/pkg/bin*"):
-   append to a path variable the value.
+   append to a path-like variable the value.

+**append_path** ("PATH","*/path/to/pkg/bin*", "*sep*" ):
+   append to a path-like variable the value.
+It is possible to add a third argument to be the separator.
+By default is is "*:*", the separator can be any single character for example " " or  ";"

 **remove_path** ("PATH","*/path/to/pkg/bin*"):
-   remove value from path.
+   remove value from a path-like variable.
 This command is a no-op when the mode is unload.

+**remove_path** ("PATH","*/path/to/pkg/bin*" , "*sep*" ):
+   remove value from a path-like variable.
+This command is a no-op when the mode is unload.
+It is possible to add a third argument to be the separator.
+By default is is "*:*", the separator can be any single character for example " " or  ";"

 **setenv** ("NAME", "*value*"):
    assigns to the environment variable "NAME" the value.